moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-This is not exactly how I’d would recommend writing this function but
+This is not how I’d personally write this function but there are a lot
-it is indeed how many new programmers would write it.
-And it is a
+of ways to get to the correct answer and this is indeed how many new
+programmers would write it.
+And it has the very important virtue of
-correct definition of the requested function which is great news,
+being correct.
+Which is great news because once we’ve got a correct
-because now we can simplify things in careful steps and after each
+implementation we can change things in careful steps and after each
 step rerun the tests to make sure we haven’t broken it.
 In these notes
 I’m going to discuss how I’d go about simplifying code like this.